 "There are two powers in the world; one is the sword and the other is the pen.
 There is a third power stronger than both, that of women," Malala Yousafzai wrote in her book I am Malala: The Story of the Girl Who Stood Up for Education and Was Shot by the Taliban.

-Yousafzai penned the powerful statement after she was shot while coming home after taking an exam—in a place where girls were forbidden to receive an education where she lived in Afghanistan.
-The power of women may surpass the pen and the sword, but often, when combined with the power of the written word, big things happen.
+Yousafzai penned the powerful statement after she was shot while coming home after taking an exam, in a place where girls were forbidden to receive an education where she lived in Afghanistan.
+The power of women may surpass the pen and the sword, but when combined with the power of the written word, big things happen.

-In fact, many of the books that inspire, educate and shape our world prominently feature women, like Yousafzai, who have a unique story to contribute to humanity’s narrative—whose very being makes us better understand ourselves.
+In fact, many of the books that inspire, educate, and shape our world prominently feature women like Yousafzai who have a unique story to contribute to humanity’s narrative—whose very being helps us understand ourselves.

 Throughout history, famous female characters in literature have played important roles in storytelling and affirming women to be strong, smart, and secure in themselves.
 Women are complex, and literature lends itself to greater character development than many other mediums.
-Whether it be from a beloved classic or a modern page-turner, these famous female characters in literature symbolize the breadth, depth, and complexity of what it means to be a woman.
+From beloved classics to modern page-turners, these famous female characters in literature symbolize the breadth, depth, and complexity of what it means to be a woman.

-The Narrator of Alice Walker’s The Color Purple, Celie spends much of the novel as a victim.
-She’s emotionally and physically mistreated by the men in her life.
+The narrator of Alice Walker’s The Color Purple, Celie spends much of the novel emotionally and physically mistreated by the men in her life.
 Through the power of love and forgiveness, Celie experiences a physical and mental rebirth, transforming from a wounded woman into a confident and independent one.

 While Hermione Granger may be muggle-born in J.K.
 Rowling’s Harry Potter series, her voracious appetite for learning makes her not only a star pupil at the Hogwarts School of Witchcraft and Wizardry but a great friend to Harry and Ron—the kind of friend whose knowledge helps with a few run-ins with Lord Voldemort.

-A maid, Minny Jackson, takes care of the cooking and cleaning in white families’ homes in Jackson, Mississippi, during segregation, and is known for her knack for telling things as they are.
+Minny Jackson takes care of the cooking and cleaning in white families’ homes in Jackson, Mississippi, during segregation, and has a knack for telling things as they are.
 After meeting journalist Skeeter Phelan, Minny convinces the other maids to tell their stories as a way of effecting change in the blossoming civil rights movement.

 Once a girl from a poor fishing village, Chiyo is sold into slavery in Memoirs of a Geisha.
 From there, she becomes one of Kyoto’s most celebrated geishas, Sayuri Nitta.
 Still, her life is anything but peaceful, but her determination helps her form a life she wants.

-Perhaps one of the most well-known females in literature, Hester Prynne from The Scarlet Letter decides to fight back against her puritanical society after an affair with a priest ended up leaving her pregnant.
+Perhaps one of the most well-known females in literature, Hester Prynne from The Scarlet Letter decides to fight back against her puritanical society after an affair with a priest left her pregnant.
 While Prynne must wear the scarlet "A" for adultery for the rest of her life, she does not hide or leave town.